lllGatesJ13/Primal-Fire-Official/README.md

 - Photon PUN 2 asset (free)

 ### Setup Instructions
-Go to releases than downlaod the .APK then go into Mobile VR Station and open the APK, and bam have fun!
+Go to releases than download the .APK then go into Mobile VR Station and open the APK, and bam have fun!